UserScape/helpspot-installer/README.md

 > **Useful Tools:**
 >
-> Two scripts are available to help setup a ***new*** server for Debian/Ubuntu or RedHat/CentOS servers.
+> Two optional scripts are available to help install Nginx, PHP and MySQL on a ***new*** server for Debian/Ubuntu or RedHat/CentOS servers.
 You can run these scripts directly on a new server, or use them as a reference on setting up a new server.
 However please review them to ensure they're correct for your version and flavor of GNU/Linux before running them.
 >
 > 1. Debian/Ubuntu: [server_deb.sh](https://install.helpspot.com/server_deb.sh)
 > 2. RedHat/CentOS: [server_rpm.sh](https://install.helpspot.com/server_rpm.sh)